GoldernHaze/File-Explorer/README.md

 ---
 ### My ssd structure for refrence
+- I renamed FILE EXPLORER to Server
+- I also hide some folders and files to keep my UI clean.
+You can also do by updating "app.py" by editing hidden_folders.

       ssd/
       ├── Movies/
       │   ├── Movie 1/
+      │   │   ├── video1.mp4
+      │   │   ├── video2.mkv
       ├── Shows/
       │   ├── Show 1/
+      │   │   ├── Episode 1.mp4
+      │   │   ├── Episode 2.mp4
       │   ├── Show 2/
       ├── Server/
       │   ├── app.py